sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/cli-advanced.md

 }
 ```

-And the command to invoke account-read will look like the following:
+The command to invoke account-read will look like this:

 ```bash
 sail conn invoke account-read philip.ellis -c 4b12cf79-b2ac-44ac-842b-b5a6268548f5 -p config.json
 ```

-## Using sail conn invoke raw
+## Use sail conn invoke raw

-Even if a command is not supported by the CLI, you can still invoke it.
-The `invoke raw` command allows you to specify the entire json object used to invoke the command.
+Even if a command isn't supported by the CLI, you can still invoke it.
+The `invoke raw` command allows you to specify the entire JSON object used to invoke the command.

-You can use the Postman collection as a way to build the json object needed to invoke the command.
-For example, if you want to run the `account-disable` command, you can create a json object with the required fields.
-If you look at the example below, you will note it closely resembles the same information that is sent when debugging the command using Postman.
+You can use the Postman collection as a way to build the JSON object needed to invoke the command.
+For example, if you want to run the `account-disable` command, you can create a JSON object with the required fields.
+If you look at this example, you will see that it closely resembles the same information that is sent when debugging the command using Postman:

 ```
 {